Posting USA

 • Intercultural courses

-• Getting-to-know-you meetings with future colleagues
+• Getting to know each other meeting with future colleagues

 • Detailed familiarization with the new company and work structures